enogosas/enogosas/README.md

 - 🖥️ Endpoint Security
 - 📊 Standards, Regulations, and Data Privacy
 - 🧰 Cloud Computing Concepts and Models
+- 🔄 Git and GitHub
 - 🧑‍💻 Technical Support Fundamentals
-- 🔄 Git and GitHub

 ---

 ## Project Showcase

-- **🏛️ Certificate Authority** — Designed and implemented an internal CA using OpenSSL.
+- **🏛️ Certificate Authority:**  Designed and implemented an internal CA using OpenSSL.
-- **✉️ Digital Certificate** — Built a digital signature system with RSA encryption and OpenSSL..
+- **✉️ Digital Certificate:**  Built a digital signature system with RSA encryption and OpenSSL..

 ---